nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Once you have access to Marcy, put her in the party, then add Riddel.
 Head to Marbule

 ### Marbule
+Reminder to make a Savestate here for Menu-ing Purposes.

   * Head to the cave on the Upper left corner and Pickup the relic from the Black Dragon.
   * Shop